 NOTE 4 - INVESTMENTS

 Foundation investments are generally pooled.
 Segregated accounts are created at the Foundation's discretion, generally at the request of the donor or due to the nature of the gift.

-Investments consisted of the following, at fair values, as of December 31:
+Investments consisted of the following as of December 31: